jitendrakyadav/pgmsolutions/readme.txt

 	locate -i -e test.php
 /* 8.Get statistics/information about mlocate database */
 	locate -S	(capital "S" => statistics)
 /* 9.Suppress error messages: sometime unnecessary messages are displayed like "you have not permission for these directories to search as you are not a super-user".
-To hide these type of errors use "-q" option */
+To hide these type of messages, use "-q" option */
 	locate -q test.php
 /* 10.Choose/Use a new mlocate database(not the default one) for search */
 	locate -d <new-mlocate-db-path> <file/directory-name>	(d => database DBPATH)